 - Adobe Connect

-WebinarJam is best if you have little to no technical knowledge about webinars.
+WebinarJam is the best webinar hosting platform for you if you have little to no technical knowledge about virtual meetings.
 It is an easy-to-use webinar platform!
+You will get a 14-day trial by spending only $1.

 It lets you stream directly to a YouTube page.
 Plus, it has a secure, password-protected meeting.